DataDog/documentation/content/en/developers/dogstatsd/_index.md

 {{% /tab %}}
 {{% tab "Kubernetes" %}}

-To start collected your StatsD metrics, you need to bind the DogStatsD port to a host port.
+To start collecting your StatsD metrics, you need to bind the DogStatsD port to a host port.
 You can also configure DogStatsD to use a [Unix domain socket][1].

 1. Add a `hostPort` to your `datadog-agent.yaml` manifest: